dodid/minitrade/README.md

 ### Single asset strattegy

-For single asset strategies, those written for Backtesting.py can be easily adapted to work with Mintrade.
-The following SMA cross strategy illustrates what changes are necessary:
+For single asset strategies, those written for Backtesting.py can be easily adapted to work with Minitrade.
+The following illustrates what changes are necessary:

 ```python
 from minitrade.backtest import Backtest, Strategy